Cyclokitty/100DaysOfCode2/log.md

 I found an interesting article about questions from frontend dev interviews.
 Looks good.
 I'm working on the concept questions and the coding algos.
 I completed the easy algos today.

 I'm thinking of coming up with a list of algos to run thru each day.
 Not the same ones all the time but a range that I can pick randomly.
 Maybe 10 easy, 3 mid, and 2 hard.
 Something like that.

+# Day 36: July 1, 2017

+Worked on memoization, another fibonacci function, and some C++.
+Glued myself to my walking robot.